With the havoc in retailing, do you think the time for On-Demand Manufacturing has come?

 Maybe even for your company or your own ideas?

 Over the last few years, there has been a shift in the way new products are brought to market.
 It seems more and more sales are moving on-line, leaving retailers holding dramatic amounts of unsold inventory.
 Nowhere is that more prevalent than fast-fashion.
 Maybe fast fashion has run its course?
+Perhaps much of brick and mortar retail is also falling by the way side?

 There’s been a lot of talk for years about on-demand manufacturing, about instapreneurs, who have nothing more than a design, and they can manufacture jewelry, T-shirts, furniture and just about anything.
 They have no factories or warehouses, no upfront costs or minimum order quantities.
 Perhaps the next revolution in making is upon us?